masamune-prog/SC2002_bto/README.md

 The UML Diagrams are in the UML Folder with a [draw.io](http://draw.io) file and jpeg for viewing

-The Sequence Diagrams are in the UML Folder and was made using Visual Paradigm
+The Sequence Diagrams are in the Sequence Diagram UML Folder and was made using Visual Paradigm

 # Usage